SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/create/add-unsubscribe-link.md

 Based on the feedback from the recipients, the subscription preferences are updated on the **Interests** tab on the contact card in SuperOffice CRM.

 > [!NOTE]
 > This means that the customer no longer receives this mailing type from SuperOffice Marketing, regardless of which recipient list is used for the mailing.
-This may be not what you want for future marketing purposes.
+This may be not what you want for future marketing.
 [What are my alternatives?][2].
 >
 > You do, however, have the possibility to override "no consent / no subscription" settings, from **Options** in the lower part of the **Recipients** screen (see Step 4: Recipients).